 - BGPsec was also developed years ago.
 Nobody even thinks about using it due to the additional compute overload it would create;

 - There are tools to generate prefix lists from public routing databases.
-A very small percentage of ISPs cares enough about the quality of Internet routing to use them… in many cases due to someone passionate about quality like Job Snijders started MANRS community and created enough buzz and visibility to make Internet routing security relevant..
+A very small percentage of ISPs cared enough about the quality of Internet routing to use them… until passionate engineers like Job Snijders started MANRS community and created enough buzz and visibility to make Internet routing security relevant..

-In case you’re wondering what’s wrong with the BGP world, Russ White (among numerous other things one of many ipSpace.net webinar authors and member of ExpertExpress team) nicely explained it in BGP Security: A Gentle Reminder that Networking Is Business.
+In case you’re wondering what’s wrong with the BGP world, Russ White nicely explained it in BGP Security: A Gentle Reminder that Networking Is Business.
 Have fun!